How To Know If She Orgasmed | Clear Signs Uncovered

 • Laughter or relaxed chatter: Indicates comfort and positive feelings linked with sexual release.

-• Sensitivity reduction: Temporary numbness around genitals frequently follows an intense orgasmic episode.
+• Sensitivity reduction: Temporary numbness or reduced sensitivity around genitals can follow an intense orgasmic episode (though some women experience the opposite—brief hypersensitivity).

 • Sleeplessness vs Sleepiness: Some become energized; others drift off quickly post-orgasm depending on hormonal responses.